jainilparikh/3D-Modelling/README.md

 ## Instruction
 Under the path of the folder, use the command `make` to run the program.
+Use the L command followed by  filename ClassDraw to get the Classroom Model.

 | Controls | Functions |
 |:----------:|-------------|